 In sports, MVP stands for most valuable player.
-In marketing and sales, the letters stand for Message, Vehicles and People.
+In The MVPs of Marketing & Sales™, the letters MVP stand for Message, Vehicles and People.
 These three components are arguably the most valuable things you can focus on if you want to communicate effectively and dominate your market.

 David: Hi and welcome to the podcast.
-Today co-host Chris Templeton and I are here to discuss the MVPs of marketing and sales.
+Today co-host Chris Templeton and I are here to discuss The MVPs of Marketing & Sales™.
 Welcome Chris.

 Chris: David, thank you.
 Great to be here.
-You know, for years you’ve been talking about the MVP of sales, but for those who don’t have the benefit of really understanding what you mean by that, help them to understand what the term MVP of sales means.
+You know, for years you’ve been talking about the MVPs of sales, but for those who don’t have the benefit of really understanding what you mean by that, help them to understand what the term MVPs of sales means.

 So essentially what we’re asking is what is the marketing (M)essage that I want to convey?
 That’s the M part of it.
 Which combination of marketing (V)ehicles am I going to use to communicate the message?
 And then who are the (P)eople or prospects that I want to reach?
 When you get these three things right, your promotion is almost inevitably successful.
 And if you get just one of them wrong, it’s inevitably not successful.

 Chris: It’s like a three-legged stool.

 Chris: And so, the first leg of that stool is messaging.
-And I think a lot of people don’t have a clear understanding of the value of messaging, what it means and how to be consistent about it.
+I think a lot of people don’t have a clear understanding of the value of messaging, what it means and how to be consistent about it.

 David: Yeah, most business people communicate a lot, right?
 We’re communicating all the time.
 We’re interacting with people, we’re having conversations.
 But very often what we’re saying is not strategic.
 We’re not necessarily thinking about it in advance.
 Maybe we don’t think in terms of it as messaging.
 We just think of it in terms of communication.
 But the idea of the messaging is to think in advance.